sachiny0106/food-delivery/README.md

 - Real-Time Updates: With WebSockets, users receive live updates on their order status from the moment they place it until delivery.
 - Security: Data protection and secure endpoints, with encrypted user information and secure payment processing via Stripe.

- Technology Stack
-- Frontend: React, CSS3, Bootstrap/Material UI for styling, and Stripe integration for payment processing.
-- Backend: Node.js with Express.js, and WebSockets for real-time updates.
-- Database: MongoDB for efficient, scalable data storage.
-- Payment Integration: Stripe for secure and seamless payment processing.

  Getting Started
 1. Clone the Repository: `git clone <repo-url>`